Alcohol Unit Calculator

 • Japan: 1 unit = 19.75g of pure alcohol

 These variations reflect different cultural approaches to alcohol consumption and public health policies.
+When traveling internationally, it's important to understand these differences, especially when interpreting drink driving limits or health guidelines.

 Scientific Research and Health Impact